lariat-data/lariat-agents/README.md

 Note: The Agent only sinks diagnostic data (timestamp, value) pair, and does not egress raw data or PII data.

+We have currently open-sourced the following agents:

+- Snowflake
+- Athena

+Below are some of the agents we are in the process of open sourcing:
+- Postgres
+- Kafka
+- Parquet files
+- Pandas
+- Flask
+- Big Query

+Please direct any questions about supported agents to info@lariatdata.com or via a GitHub issue.

 ## Repository Structure